ilizoran/scripts/OTRS-AllInOne/README.md

 Script: Install_OTRS.sh

 For installing single OTRS instance.
 Script require two parameters.
 First is for name of the site installing.
 Please stay in the boundaries of naming sites in teplate (e.g otrs4-m otrs5-p otrs6-m ... ).
+It is a good practice to mark with last letter which database type you are using.
 Second is for database type Mysql or Postgresql.